pbloem/peterbloem.nl/blog/pca-2.md

 The most common, and probably the most intuitive way to think about matrices is _as transformations of points in space_.
 If we have some vector $\x$ in space and we multiply it by a matrix $\bc{\A}$, we get a new point $\y = \bc{\A}\x$.
 If $\bc{\A}$ is square, then $\x$ and $\y$ are in the same space.

 A good way to visualize this in the plane is by _domain coloring_.
 We take a large number of points, arranged in a grid, and we color them by some image.
-This could be a simple color gradient, but we can also choose a photograph of a painting.
+This could be a simple color gradient, but we can also choose a photograph or some other image.
 Following [Wikipedia's example](https://en.wikipedia.org/wiki/Eigenvalues_and_eigenvectors#Overview), we'll use a picture of the Mona Lisa.

 <figure class="narrow">
 <img src="/images/pca/domain-coloring.svg" />